 His work includes the drafting and prosecution of patent applications and the opposition of patents (offensive and defensive), including appeal work.
 Dan provides straightforward, business-oriented advice to clients on all aspects of patent law in this technical area, including patentability, infringement and validity analyses and commercially-focused assistance with the cost-effective development and management of global patent portfolios.

 His subject matter expertise covers the full spectrum of industrial and medical biotechnology.
-Within the health sector, he has a particular focus on molecular medicine; molecular diagnostics, biomarkers and personalised medicine; pharmaceuticals (human and veterinary); advanced drug delivery; and wound healing products.
+Within the health sector, he has a particular focus on molecular medicine; molecular diagnostics, biomarkers and personalised medicine; pharmaceuticals (human and veterinary); medical devices; advanced drug delivery; and wound healing products.
 His industrial practice has a particular focus on protein purification from blood products and advanced cell-factories for the industrial production of proteins.
-I also handle cases directed to microbiological and non-microbiological processes for the production of poly/oligosaccharides and engineered enzymes for removing contaminating nucleic acids from solutions.
+Dan also handles cases directed to microbiological and non-microbiological processes for the production of poly/oligosaccharides and engineered enzymes for removing contaminating nucleic acids from solutions.

 Qualifications and Memberships